-Your employer can only make you redundant if your position is no longer required.
-They can’t make you redundant for performance, pregnancy or illness.
+Your employer can only make you redundant if your position is no longer needed.
+They can’t make you redundant because of your performance, pregnancy or illness.

 What happens when you're made redundant

 If your employer says they're making you redundant they need to follow a proper process and explain things to you.

 If you're made redundant because your employer sells the business, they have to go through the right process.